WL1218V - Wood lathe Vevor - Free user manual and instructions

 - The machine shall not be operated in areas exposed to increased fire or explosion hazard.

-- Operation of the machine function without emergency stop button or impeller with open doors is prohibited.
+- Operation of the machine without the emergency stop button or with open doors is prohibited. ● The use of the machine not in accordance with the required dimensions is forbidden.

-● The use of the machine not according with the required dimensions is forbid - The use of the machine not being suitable for the use of the machine and being certified is forbidden.
+- The use of the machine not being suitable for the intended use and not being certified is forbidden.

 MACHINE DESCRIPTION